flintlib/flint/doc/source/fmpz_mod.rst

 .. function:: int fmpz_mod_is_one(const fmpz_t a, const fmpz_mod_ctx_t ctx)

     Return ``1`` if `a` is `1` modulo `n` and return ``0`` otherwise.
-    The corresponding comparison of `a` with `0` can be accomplished with func::fmpz_is_zero and no context.

 .. function:: void fmpz_mod_add(fmpz_t a, const fmpz_t b, const fmpz_t c, const fmpz_mod_ctx_t ctx)